<< Yesterday

 (Ed.
 Note: Brewers' Corbin Burnes and Phillies' Aaron Nola both equaled Seaver's mark in 2021)

-2019 After toiling in the minor and independent leagues for years, Brian Moran makes his big-league debut, appearing in relief in the fourth inning of the Marlins' 10-7 victory over the Pirates at PNC Park.
+2019 After toiling in the minor and independent leagues for years, Brian Moran makes his big-league debut when he appears in relief in the fourth inning of the Marlins' 10-7 victory over the Pirates at PNC Park.
 The 30-year-old southpaw, credited with the win, strikes out his brother, Colin, looking on a full-count slider, marking the first time since 1900 that a pitcher faces a sibling in his first appearance.

 2020 In Anaheim, Mike Trout hits his 300th career home run in the Angels' 10-9 win over the Astros off Brandon Bielak.
 The Millville Meteor's milestone round-tripper breaks the franchise's all-time home run record, a mark previously established by Tim Salmon in 2006.